McKenzie Institute Online Courses

 Part A and B Course Online Component Resources

 - Online components are mandatory pre-requisites to attend the live three-day courses.

-- New for 2015: Parts A & B online components are tablet and mobile friendly!
+- Parts A & B online components are tablet and mobile friendly!

 - Part A is comprised of five modules and Part B has four modules that are an interactive blend of visuals, audio and video.

 - Both courses have testing components designed to ensure that all participants have achieved the learning objectives before attending the live course and as a necessity for CEU approvals.